 Scholarly Commons Citation

 West, Robin, "Rights, Capabilities, and the Good Society" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 267.
+267.